trek region

 About an hour into the trek, you will arrive at a landslide-prone area.
 Be cautious and follow the guidance of your trek leader and guide.
 Crossing this landslide section, you will enter into a grassland patch, the Rupin River beautifully flows down below.
 You will be walking uphill and downhill for quite some time crossing hill after hill, crossing water bodies flowing directly from the glaciers and a rough bouldered patch before you arrive at Kyarkoti.
 The bouldered section is approximately 3 km and completely inclined.

-Kyarkoti is a huge patch of grassland surrounded by boulders and snow-covered peaks.
+Once you arrive at Kyarkoti campsite, you will notice that Kyarkoti is a huge patch of grassland surrounded by boulders and snow-covered peaks.
 The campsite is situated right below the foothills of Swargarohini peaks.
-There’s also a stream that runs by the campsite.
+There’s also a campsite that runs by the campsite.
 As you settle on the campsite, you can get quite a good glimpse of your ultimate goal - the Black Peak.
 The evenings tend to be quite cold so keep warm layers in the ready.

 • Altitude: 4,500m/14,800 ft.